Set Osho

 Setonji Osho (born 28 September 1986) is a former sprinter.
-He won 4x400 m gold medal as part of the European junior 4x400 m Great Britain team, which also included Martyn Rooney, Richard Buck, and Richard Strachan in 2005.
+He won the 4x400 m gold medal as part of the European junior 4x400 m Great Britain team, which also included Martyn Rooney, Richard Buck, and Richard Strachan in 2005.

 Biography

-Osho was born in Nigeria, one of 4 boys born to Linda and Emanuel Osho.
-He lived in Nigeria until he was 6, when his parents relocated to the UK seeking a better quality of life for his younger brother Deji, who had been born with a Down syndrome.
+Osho was born in Nigeria, one of four boys born to Linda and Emanuel Osho.
+He lived in Nigeria until he was 6, when his parents relocated to the UK seeking a better quality of life for his younger brother Deji, who had been born with Down syndrome.

-Osho grew up in Brighton and attended St Mary Magdalen Primary School, and later, Cardinal Newman Catholic School where he played football, rugby, and athletic for the school.
-His favourite events being the sprint and jumps.
-Spotting Set's athletic potential, after inter school sports day, a local teacher took Set down to the local athletic's club Brighton & Hove AC at Withdean Stadium.
-Set competed for Brighton for many years before being scouted to join the London club Belgrave Harriers.
+Osho grew up in Brighton and attended St Mary Magdalen Primary School, and later, Cardinal Newman Catholic School where he played football, rugby, and athletics.
+His favourite events were the sprint and jumps.
+Spotting Osho's athletic potential, after inter school sports day, a local teacher took him down to the local athletic's club Brighton & Hove AC at Withdean Stadium.
+Osho competed for Brighton for many years before being scouted to join the London club Belgrave Harriers.

-He set a Sussex junior 400 m record holder, breaking Olympic champion Steve Ovett 25-year-old mark.
+He set a Sussex junior 400 m record, breaking Olympic champion Steve Ovett's 25-year-old mark.

 In 2009 he claimed the bronze medal at the Aviva AAA National World Trials and 2009 British Athletics Championships.